loculus-project/loculus/docs/src/content/docs/for-administrators/getting-started.md

 ## With Docker Compose

-We do not have a guide to deploy Loculus with Docker Compose at the moment but you can check out the [configurations that the GenSpectrum project uses](https://github.com/GenSpectrum/loculus-config).
+We do not have a guide to deploy Loculus with Docker Compose at the moment but you can check out the [GenSpectrum configuration](https://github.com/GenSpectrum/loculus-config) where we have configured this.

 ## Without Docker